bravetechnologycoop/particle-accelerator/README.md

    1. Select the branch that you want to have automatically deployed from the "Branch" dropdown list
    1. Click "Save"

+### Deploy to localhost

+---

+1. Make any changes to the environment variables in `.env`
+1. Run `npm ci` to download dependencies
+1. Run `npm start` to build and deploy to http://localhost:3000

 ## Principles of the Program

 ### Prop Tree